Save Charborough Road School playing field

 Say no to school field sell off!

-Hundreds of children walk, run, cycle or scoot up and down the hill to get to Charborough Road Primary every day.
+Children walk, run, cycle or scoot up and down the hill to get to Charborough Road Primary every day.

 For nearly a century, that route has remained relatively safe - until now.

-The council wants to build two apartment blocks and two and three storey houses on the school playing field with the entrance bordering the school - with likely thousands of vehicle movements each year.
+The council wants to build two apartment blocks and two and three storey houses on the school playing field with the entrance bordering the school - with likely hundreds of vehicle movements each year.

 Environmental loss = human cost

-Children should have access to this precious green space despite this tiny 0.9 hectare site being labelled ‘urban infill’ and a ‘capital receipt.'
+Children should have access to this precious green space despite this 0.9 hectare site being labelled ‘urban infill’ and a ‘capital receipt.'

-Children only get one chance to grow up and there is no Planet B - once this field is gone, it's lost forever.
+There is no Planet B - once this field is gone, it's lost forever.

 Planning app v protected species?